1108 Demeter: Orbit and classification

 Demeter is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
-Based on osculating Keplerian orbital elements, it has also been classified as a member of the Phocaea family (701), a large family of stony asteroids, different to Demeters spectral type (see below).
+Based on osculating Keplerian orbital elements, it has also been classified as a member of the Phocaea family (701), a large family of stony asteroids, different to Demeter's spectral type (see below).

 It orbits the Sun in the inner main-belt at a distance of 1.8–3.1 AU once every 3 years and 9 months (1,381 days; semi-major axis of 2.43 AU).
 Its orbit has an eccentricity of 0.26 and an inclination of 25° with respect to the ecliptic.
 The asteroid was first observed at the Italian Observatory of Turin, three days prior to its official discovery observation at Heidelberg.
 The body's observation arc begins at Yerkes Observatory in December 1930.

 Physical characteristics

-In the Tholen classification, Demeters spectral type is ambiguous, closest to a carbonaceous C-type and somewhat similar to an X-type asteroid.
+In the Tholen classification, Demeter's spectral type is ambiguous, closest to a carbonaceous C-type and somewhat similar to an X-type asteroid.